Taqla/context-engineering-learn/04_organs_applications.md

 ```

 This simple organ follows a sequential pipeline pattern, with information flowing from research to analysis to content creation.

-<QuizEmbed
-  moduleId="module-3"
-  section="implementation"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'In the ContextOrgan implementation, how many specialized cells are created?',
-      options: {
-        A: 'Two',
-        B: 'Three',
-        C: 'Four',
-        D: 'Five'
-      },
-      correct: 'B',
-      hint: 'Count the cells in the __init__ method',
-      explanation: 'The ContextOrgan creates three specialized cells: researcher (information gathering), reasoner (analysis and reasoning), and writer (content creation).'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What is the purpose of the shared_memory dictionary in the ContextOrgan?',
-      options: {
-        A: 'To store LLM API keys',
-        B: 'To pass information between cells',
-        C: 'To cache responses',
-        D: 'To log errors'
-      },
-      correct: 'B',
-      hint: 'Look at how it\'s used in process_query()',
-      explanation: 'The shared_memory dictionary enables information flow between cells.
-For example, research findings are stored in shared_memory and made available to the reasoner cell, and analysis results are passed to the writer cell.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'What happens when a cell\'s memory exceeds max_turns in the implementation?',
-      options: {
-        A: 'An error is thrown',
-        B: 'All memory is cleared',
-        C: 'The oldest exchanges are pruned, keeping only the most recent max_turns',
-        D: 'The memory limit is automatically increased'
-      },
-      correct: 'C',
-      hint: 'Look at the end of the _call_cell method',
-      explanation: 'When memory exceeds max_turns, the implementation uses windowing: it keeps only the most recent max_turns exchanges by slicing the memory array ([-self.cells[cell_name]["max_turns"]:]), effectively pruning the oldest exchanges.'
-    }
-  ]}
-/>

 ## Advanced Organ Patterns